Jerusalema: Dance challenge

-The challenge faced a major drawback when Warner Brothers began to ask for copyright compensation for using the song.
+The challenge faced a major drawback when Warner Music Group began to ask for copyright compensation for using the song.

 Music video

 The song's official music video was released onto YouTube on 21 December 2019.
 By 27 August the video had passed 100 million views, half a year later it passed already 300 million views, a rare feat for South African artists.